 - ACCT-551 Forensic Accounting: Fraud Examination and Litigation Support (3)

 - ACCT-680 Advanced Forensic Accounting and Fraud Investigation (3)

 3 credit hours from the following, as approved by department chair:

 - ACCT-549 Contemporary Assurance and Audit Services (3)

 - ACCT-600 Ethics in Business and Accounting (3)

 - ACCT-760 Advanced Auditing and Professional Practice (3)

 - FIN-614 Financial Management (3)

-- FIN-630 Financial Analysis of the Firm: Concepts & Applications (3)
+- FIN-630 Financial Analysis of the Firm: Concepts and Applications (3)

-Students who plan to enroll in the MS in Accounting degree after earning the Certificate in Forensic Accounting should take FIN-614 rather than FIN-630 to satisfy the program's foundation course requirements in finance.
-Additionally, students must meet the graduate admission requirements for the MS in Accounting program.
+Students who plan to enroll in the MS in Accounting program after earning the Graduate Certificate in Forensic Accounting should not take FIN-630 to satisfy the course requirements for the certificate.